The creators of isology®

 Need assistance with ISO 20000-1?
 We’d be happy to help, simply contact us at: enquiries@blackmoresuk.com

-This is the second of a series of blogs, relating to Clause 8 of the new ISO20000-1:2018, designed to unpack the requirements of the standard and remove that air of mystery that can so often form around standards.
+This is the second of a series of blogs, about the new ISO 20000-1:2018 Clause 8, designed to unpack the requirements of the standard and remove that air of mystery that can so often form around standards.
 In this Blog we are looking at everything in clause 8.2 of the standard.

 Service portfolio

-This is a new section in the standard but does draw together in a more coherent way some of the old requirements often overlooked in the old standard.
+The ISO 20000-1:2018 Clause 8 is a new section of the standard but does draw together in a more coherent way some of the old requirements often overlooked in the old standard.
 It is helpful here to look at the note from the standard:

 ‘A service portfolio is used to manage the entire lifecycle of all services including proposed services, those in development, live services defined in the service catalogue(s) and services that are to be removed.
 The management of the service portfolio ensures that the service provider has the right mix of services.
 Service portfolio activities in this document include planning the services, control of parties involved in the service lifecycle, service catalogue management, asset management and configuration management.’